IEEE-Ahmedabad-University-SB-Official/Website/README.md

 ## License

-The IEEE AU SB Website is licensed under the MIT License.
+The IEEE AU SB Website is licensed under the GNU V3 License.
 See `LICENSE` for details.

 ## Authors